grafana/plugin-tools/docusaurus/docs/e2e-test-a-plugin/test-a-data-source-plugin/custom-variable-editor.md

 ### Test that the custom variable editor loads

-The following example is a simple smoke test that verifies that the custom variable editor loads.
+The following example is a simple smoke test that verifies that the custom variable editor loads:

 ```ts title="customVariableEditor.spec.ts"
 import { expect, test } from '@grafana/plugin-e2e';